Stoughton High School

 Stoughton High School (SHS) is a public high school the town of Stoughton, Massachusetts, United States.
 It serves students in grades 9 to 12 and is a part of Stoughton Public Schools.
 It has around an average of 300 students per grade level.
 It is located on 232 Pearl Street in Stoughton, Massachusetts.
 The principal is Juliette Miller.
 SHS is known for their award-winning marching band and color guard, known as the Marching Black Knights.

+Ryan Augusta is expected to become the next principal of Stoughton High School, beginning on 1 July, 2026.

 History

 Originally built in 1923, Stoughton High School had multiple additions before being completely rebuilt.

 The Stoughton High School Building Committee voted on Thursday, November 12, 2015 to recommend to the Massachusetts School Building Authority (MSBA) that the Town construct option C2A, to build a new Stoughton High School.
 The preliminary cost analysis for the total project is estimated to be $126,137,847.
 The projected state reimbursement is estimated at $54,598,291.
 The Town’s protected share of the cost is estimated to be $71,539,557.